-There is no specific information about the introduction, use and end use of the chemical in Australia.
+No specific information about the introduction, use and end use of TODI in Australia is available.

 International

 The following international uses have been identified through:

 - Registration, Evaluation, Authorisation and Restriction of Chemicals dossier (REACH n.d.) - Government of Canada Assessment (Government of Canada 2014) - Substances and Preparations in the Nordic countries (SPIN n.d.) - United States Environmental Protection Agency (US EPA) Chemical Data Reporting (US EPA 2020).